About Us

 • Bachelor’s degree or higher in French, education, or a related field is required.
 Master’s degree preferred.

-• Demonstrated experience in teaching French.
+• Demonstrated experience in teaching French and as a teacher-leader.

 • Openness to concept-based and structured inquiry approaches and a willingness to collaborate with colleagues is required.